-Is having a high systolic (top number) blood pressure, but a normal diastolic (bottom number) cause for concern?
+Is having a high top number (systolic) blood pressure, but a normal bottom number (diastolic) cause for concern?

 Answers from Sheldon G. Sheps, M.D.

-Isolated systolic hypertension, when combined with other risk factors such as poor diet and lack of exercise, can lead to serious health problems, such as:
+Isolated systolic hypertension can lead to serious health problems, such as:

 - Heart disease

 Your high blood pressure will need to be controlled with medications in order to prevent health problems.
 However, if your treatment lowers your diastolic pressure too much, you could be more likely to have a heart attack or stroke.
 So if you have isolated systolic hypertension, your doctor may recommend that your diastolic pressure not be reduced to less than 60 mm Hg in trying to reach your target systolic pressure.